ramala/check-stock-level-test/README.md

 **On top of minimum stock, this is an additional volume required.**

  # Enhancements
- I would use layered architecture
+- Layered architecture can be implemented
- I would use may be **Drools rules engine** or easy rules with method chaining.
+- I would use may be **Drools rules engine** or easy rules with method chaining.
- Security implementation by role based access to end points API documentation will be provided in confluence could add more unit tests, like MockMvc tests, integration test etc I would also set up a cucumber project with one happy path so that QA's can build on top of it UI interface using thymeleaf or react or angular
+- Security implementation by role based access to end points
+- API documentation will be provided in confluence
+- More test coverage i.e. more unit tests, like MockMvc tests, integration tests and PIT tests
+- I would also set up a cucumber project with one happy path so that QA's can build on top of it
+- UI interface using thymeleaf or react or angular

- For an enterprise application I wouldn't use entity objects being returned in service controllers I would create a Service API package with model objects to return in response.
+ - For an enterprise application I wouldn't use entity objects being returned in service controllers
+- I would create a Service API package with model objects to return in response.
- I would also use **lombok** and **mapstruct** libraries for mapping objects.
+- I would also use **lombok** and **mapstruct** libraries for mapping objects.

+# Best practices and current implementation
- For simplicity, used java 8, and did not use new features of JAVA8, streams API, lambda functions, method reference etc
+- For simplicity, used java 8, and did not use new features of JAVA8, streams API, lambda functions, method reference etc

- Spring recommends constructor injects rather than @Autowiring so used constructors.
-The Spring team generally advocates constructor injection as it enables one to implement application components as immutable objects and to ensure that required dependencies are not null.
- Also enforces single responsibility principle of SOLID principles.
+- Spring recommends constructor injects rather than @Autowiring so used constructors.
+The Spring team generally advocates constructor injection as it enables one to implement application components as immutable objects and to ensure that required dependencies are not null. the above also enforces single responsibility principle of SOLID principles.